 Revisionary Breast Surgery

 Surgery to correct these conditions may be simple or quite complex.
-In some rare cases, when it is medically indicated or chosen by the patient, breast implant removal is chosen.
 In any case, the length of revisionary surgery or implant removal will vary depending on the circumstances; surgery to correct capsular contracture can take a few hours, while a simple procedure such as adjusting the volume of saline implants, can take less time.

 Breast Implant Removal – Will the Outcome Be Positive?

-If you’ve experienced a problem with your breast implants or want to know more about the options for breast implant revision, contact the surgery office of Dr. Frenzel.
+If you’ve experienced a problem with your breast implants or would like to know more about the options for breast implant revision, contact the surgery office of Dr. Frenzel.